In-District Activities Critical to Your Success

 - How to share your efforts and build momentum with fellow Coalition members

-Early in 2016, Speaker of the House Paul Ryan created six committee-led task forces earlier this year charged with "developing a bold, pro-growth agenda that will be presented to the country in the months ahead."
+Back in 2016, Speaker of the House Paul Ryan created six committee-led task forces earlier this year charged with "developing a bold, pro-growth agenda that will be presented to the country in the months ahead."
 House Ways and Means Chairman Kevin Brady led the Tax Reform Task Force and released the plan on June 24.
-The NMTC, along with LIHTC and many other popular provisions, is not included in the plan, but the task force staff made it clear that this is just the starting point in their minds.
-As these plans progress and the Senate and presidential campaigns begin to detail their own strategies, the NMTC community must work together to ensure the NMTC is a part of whatever tax reform legislation that emerges.
+The NMTC, along with many other popular provisions, was not included in the plan, but the task force staff made it clear that this is just the starting point in their minds.
+The Senate has indicated it will likely have its own bill and the President will surely want to delve further into his own outline, which largely mirrored the Ryan blueprint.
+As these plans progress, the NMTC community must work together to ensure the NMTC is a part of whatever tax reform legislation that emerges.

 For this reason, we are urging those with an interest in the New Markets Tax Credit (NMTC)—community development entities (CDEs), investors, businesses, civic and community leaders—to reach out to their Members of Congress’ District offices.
 Take advantage of upcoming in-district periods and show your Senators and Representatives and their staffs how the NMTC is having a positive impact on their areas.
 There is no substitute for a tour of an NMTC-financed business, visiting a project under development, or taking part in a ribbon-cutting—events where legislators can meet and hear about the effect the NMTC from constituents, businesses and local officials, leaving a large and lasting impression of the effectiveness of the Credit.
 This is especially important if your Representatives and/or Senators are members of the House Ways and Means Committee or the Senate Finance Committee.